alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 As more applications and services move toward web-first delivery, developers are increasingly relying on JavaScript to handle the brunt of the app logic.
 As such, this is the section that often causes the most bottleneck and is the main area to target when looking to optimize content delivery.

-While the second part of this post will detail specifics on how to optimize site performance, it's worth mentioning that several excellent strategies have risen in recent years that profoundly expand the possibilities of what can be done over the web, including code splitting, service workers, tree shaking, and other powerful features.
+While the <a href="/06-optimizing-site-performance">second part of this post</a> details specifics on how to optimize site performance, it's worth mentioning that several excellent strategies have risen in recent years that profoundly expand the possibilities of what can be done over the web, including code splitting, service workers, tree shaking, and other powerful features.

 ### Step Three: Scaling the Render Tree